AdobeDocs/experience-manager-65.en/help/assets/assets.md

 ## What are Digital Assets? {#what-are-digital-assets}

-An asset is a digital document, image, video, or audio (or part thereof) that can have multiple renditions and can have sub-assets (for example, layers in a photoshop file, slides in a powerpoint file, pages in a pdf, files in a ZIP).
+An asset is a digital document, image, video, or audio (or part thereof) that can have multiple renditions and can have sub-assets (for example, layers in a photoshop file, slides in a Powerpoint file, pages in a pdf, files in a ZIP).

 An asset is essentially a binary plus metadata plus renditions plus sub-assets.
 See the [DAM Performance Guide](/help/sites-deploying/assets-performance-sizing.md) for detailed information.